AG7GN/kenwood/README.md

 		lrwxrwxrwx 1 root root 7 Jan 30 16:15 /dev/kenwoodTM-V71A -> ttyUSB1

 1. From now on, your serial port will be called `/dev/kenwoodTM-V71A` even if you disconnect/reconnect the cable or reboot the Pi.

+### Distinguishing between cables with the same make/model

+__IMPORTANT:__ If you have 2 USB-Serial cables of the same make and model attached to your Pi, they'll both have the same idVendor and idProduct value.
+In that case you'll need to use additional or alternate criteria to tell them apart.
+These devices have a lot of attribute (ATTRS) values, so you might find that one of the ATTRS is a serial number of some sort.
+Here's how:

+1. Make sure your cable is plugged in to your Pi
+1. Identify the port you want to query (ex. `/dev/ttyUSB0`, `/dev/ttyUSB1`).
+In this example, we'll use the one we just set up: `/dev/KenwoodTM-V71A`:

+		pi@nexuspi4b-ag7gn:~ $ udevadm info -q property -n /dev/kenwoodTM-V71A

+		DEVPATH=/devices/platform/scb/fd500000.pcie/pci0000:00/0000:00:00.0/0000:01:00.0/usb1/1-1/1-1.1/1-1.1:1.0/ttyUSB1/tty/ttyUSB1
+		DEVNAME=/dev/ttyUSB1
+		MAJOR=188
+		MINOR=1
+		SUBSYSTEM=tty
+		USEC_INITIALIZED=270367968798
+		ID_BUS=usb
+		ID_VENDOR_ID=0403
+		ID_MODEL_ID=6001
+		ID_PCI_CLASS_FROM_DATABASE=Serial bus controller
+		ID_PCI_SUBCLASS_FROM_DATABASE=USB controller
+		ID_PCI_INTERFACE_FROM_DATABASE=XHCI
+		ID_VENDOR_FROM_DATABASE=VIA Technologies, Inc.
+		ID_MODEL_FROM_DATABASE=VL805 USB 3.0 Host Controller
+		ID_PATH=platform-fd500000.pcie-pci-0000:01:00.0-usb-0:1.1:1.0
+		ID_PATH_TAG=platform-fd500000_pcie-pci-0000_01_00_0-usb-0_1_1_1_0
+		ID_VENDOR=FTDI
+		ID_VENDOR_ENC=FTDI
+		ID_MODEL=FT232R_USB_UART
+		ID_MODEL_ENC=FT232R\x20USB\x20UART
+		ID_REVISION=0600
+		ID_SERIAL=FTDI_FT232R_USB_UART_AI05SMCB
+		ID_SERIAL_SHORT=AI05SMCB
+		ID_TYPE=generic
+		ID_USB_INTERFACES=:ffffff:
+		ID_USB_INTERFACE_NUM=00
+		ID_USB_DRIVER=ftdi_sio
+		DEVLINKS=/dev/serial/by-id/usb-FTDI_FT232R_USB_UART_AI05SMCB-if00-port0 /dev/kenwoodTM-V71A /dev/serial/by-path/platform-fd500000.pcie-pci-0000:01:00.0-usb-0:1.1:1.0-port0
+		TAGS=:systemd:
+		CURRENT_TAGS=:systemd:

+1. Note that there are 2 serial number items in the property list:

+		ID_SERIAL=FTDI_FT232R_USB_UART_AI05SMCB
+		ID_SERIAL_SHORT=AI05SMCB

+	__NOTE:__ Not all USB-serial cables have serial numbers or another way to distinguish one cable from another of the same make/model.
+In that case, you'll have to use a cable from a different vendor so you can tell them apart.

+1. Now, find out the actual ATTRS name for the serial number.
+We'll use the `ID_SERIAL_SHORT` item, which is `AI05SMCB` in this example.
+Run `udevadm info -q property -n /dev/kenwoodTM-V71A --attribute-walk | grep AI05SMCB`:

+		pi@nexuspi4b-ag7gn:~ $ udevadm info -q property -n /dev/kenwoodTM-V71A --attribute-walk | grep AI05SMCB

+		ATTRS{serial}=="AI05SMCB"

+1. Now we can use that ATTR to distinguish between cables with the same make/model.
+Our current `/etc/udev/rules.d/99-kenwood.rules` looks like this:

+		SUBSYSTEM=="tty", ATTRS{idVendor}=="0403", ATTRS{idProduct}=="6001", SYMLINK+="kenwoodTM-V71A"

+	Modify that file (open it in a text editor as `sudo`) and add our new serial attribute so it looks like this:

+		SUBSYSTEM=="tty", ATTRS{idVendor}=="0403", ATTRS{idProduct}=="6001", ATTRS{serial}=="AI05SMCB", SYMLINK+="kenwoodTM-V71A"

+1. Save the file, exit your editor and run:

+		sudo udevadm control --reload

+1. Unplug and re-plug in your cable.

 ## Operating `710.py`